space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 ### 4.E Reverting a Commit

-Uh oh, you accidentally committed up your fanfictions into one of the submodules!
+Uh oh, you accidentally committed something priavte into one of the repositories!

 Well, you can do: